cooperativ-labs/eth-algo-NFT-bridge/README.md

 ## Limitations

 - The only limitation currently faced for this bridge has to do with myAlgo wallet.
-When claiming NFT on Algorand or locking NFT on Alogrand during a bridging process, the pop up shows up two times instead of one time when calling a contract function
+When claiming NFT on Algorand or locking NFT on Algorand during a bridging process, the pop up shows up two times instead of one time when calling a contract function

 ## Getting Started